How to Make Elderflower Wine

 Throw away the stalks – great for the compost heap.

-Into a sterilised brewing bucket, we are going to add the 3lb of sugar, the Elderflowers, the raisins and the grated lemon rind.
+Into a sterilised brewing bucket, we are going to add the 3lb of sugar, the Elderflowers and the grated lemon rind.

 Pour on the 8 pints of boiling water and stir until all the sugar has dissolved.
 (The smell is amazing!)